 Turmeric and honey combined with nonfat Greek yogurt adds delicious flavor to oats!
 Golden milk porridge is packed with nutritional benefits and fiber to hold hunger off for hours!

-Being a 4 year old is a pretty fantastic job.
-When the sun rises and there are beams of light coming through the windows it is time to rise and shine!
-There are two ways this can go.
-One: children have happy pleasant faces ready to face the day with joy!
-Or Two: they are not a morning person and are still crying.
-Just as they were the night before when you told them they have to get to bed.
+My son, being a 4 year old, has a pretty fantastic job of playing and eating!
+Although most mornings I don’t know quite what to expect with his personality.
+Those emotional are still figuring themselves out.
+When the sun rises and there are beams of light coming through the windows he is fully ready to rise and shine!
+Although are two ways this can go.
+One: I have a happy pleasant boy ready to face the day with joy!
+Or Two: I have a non-morning little boy screaming at me for no apparent reason then probably hangry pains.

+Then my mantra starts with… Deep breaths.
 Breathe.
 Breathe again.
 Breathe some more.
-And enjoy the pretty magenta flower at breakfast.
+And enjoy the pretty magenta flower at breakfast on these oats.

 If your child is a grouch in the morning, I promise they do still love you tremendously.
 Though it is hard to see before that first hit of a giant 24 ounce “but I only had one cup” of coffee.